 - 1 Chairperson

 - 4 Directors from members representing: British Columbia & Yukon, Prairies, Northwest Territories and Nunavut, Ontario, and Atlantic

 - 2 Directors from the general public representing consumers, donors, patients or other interests

 - 6 Directors providing medical, scientific, technical, business and public health expertise

-The Canadian Blood Services Board of Directors invites individuals or groups to make presentations at any of its Board meetings.
+The Canadian Blood Services Board of Directors Directors holds two open board meetings per year, at which members of the public are invited to make presentations.
 Please submit presentation requests to firstname.lastname@example.org and a member of our staff will contact you immediately.